 10. Venom (2018)

 2018 Spider-verse building, anti-hero focused, action-comedy Venom looked and felt like a film ripped straight out of the mid 2000s, and for better or worse (depending on your point of view) it died on that hill.

-8. Spider-Man 3 (2007)
+7. Spider-Man 3 (2007)

-Spider-Man 3 is the one film from the Spider-verse that people jump to when imagining a “worst Spider-Man movie”, but the reality is much more complex, as illustrated by its relatively lofty 6th position on this list.
+Spider-Man 3 is the one film from the Spider-verse that people jump to when imagining a “worst Spider-Man movie”, but the reality is much more complex, as illustrated by its relatively lofty position on this list.

 As referenced in earlier entries, Spider-Man 3 set the benchmark for how to not introduce characters just for the sake of building a wider universe, and it undoubtedly has some of the most cringe-inducing moments ever put to screen in any superhero movie.
 But to relegate this relatively ill-fated conclusive entry from Sam Raimi’s red hot superhero trilogy to the status of “worst Spider-Man film” or “one of the worst superhero films of all time” is to grossly underestimate and, frankly, misunderstand the very nature of Spider-Man 3 as a viable and complex examination of ego, self-expression and grandiosity.

-The picture’s most fundamentally divisive sequence is, ironically, the best evidence of this, Venom turning Peter Parker “emo” to the chagrin of all who’d anticipated the iconic character’s debut.
+The film’s most fundamentally divisive sequence is, ironically, the best evidence of this, Venom turning Peter Parker “emo” to the chagrin of all who’d anticipated the iconic character’s debut.
 This scene, in context to the other two films, illustrates two important things to us as viewers: Parker’s view of “cool” is fundamentally a 2000s alt-rocker with a film noir twist, and that for all of his bravery, values and strength of character, Parker may ultimately fall victim to the only villain he can’t catch in one of his webs… himself.

 Spider-Man 3 is not without its issues and there’s no doubt that this, like The Amazing Spider-Man 2, ended one version of the character for good.
-But, unlike its more modern counterpart, Spider-Man 3 remains memorable, its depth evident of a time when filmmakers still (for the most part) ruled the roost.
+But, Spider-Man 3 remains memorable, its depth evident of a time when filmmakers still (for the most part) ruled the roost.
 Sure, this Spidey entry is Sam Raimi pulled in all sorts of different directions, but the heart and intention behind each creative decision remains.
 It may be seen as a failure to many, but it is one built upon a passion that is rarely illustrated within the genre in more modern times.